syncfusion-content/maui-docs/MAUI/PDF-Viewer/Sticky-Notes.md

 {% endhighlight %}
 {% endtabs %}

 2. Tap (or mouse down) on a PDF page, where you want to add the sticky note annotation.
 This will add a sticky note with a default style and a popup will be displayed to write and submit the text.
-3. Once the sticky note is added, AnnotationMode is automatically changed to None.
+3. Once the sticky note is added, [AnnotationMode](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html#Syncfusion_Maui_PdfViewer_SfPdfViewer_AnnotationMode) is automatically changed to [None](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.AnnotationMode.html#Syncfusion_Maui_PdfViewer_AnnotationMode_None).
 4. You can later select and edit the annotations, if required.
-5. If you need to disable the 'AnnotationMode' of 'StickyNote', you need to change the AnnotationMode to None. refer to the following code to disable the sticky note mode
+5. If you need to disable the [AnnotationMode](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html#Syncfusion_Maui_PdfViewer_SfPdfViewer_AnnotationMode) of `StickyNote`, you need to change the [AnnotationMode](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html#Syncfusion_Maui_PdfViewer_SfPdfViewer_AnnotationMode) to [None](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.AnnotationMode.html#Syncfusion_Maui_PdfViewer_AnnotationMode_None).
+Refer to the following code to disable the sticky note mode:

 The following code explains how to disable the sticky note mode:

 {% tabs %}
 {% highlight C# %}
 // Disable or deactivate the sticky note mode.